 Every workplace should have these topics covered in their plan; some workplaces may need additional emergency plans to deal with site-specific hazards.

 Contact AskMyHR and an occupational safety specialist will help determine what hazards your workplace may face.
+Submit a service request with the categories Myself (or) My Team/Organization > Workplace Safety > Safety Training & Support.

 All bomb threats and threats of violence must be taken seriously and responded to.
 See Targeted Violence and Threat Assessment.